Fréchet mean: f-mean

 Given an invertible and continuous function $f$, the f-mean can be defined as the Fréchet mean obtained by using the metric:

 This is sometimes called the generalised f-mean or quasi-arithmetic mean.

 Weighted means

-The general definition of the Fréchet mean that includes the possibility of weighting observations can be used to derive weighted versions for all of the above types of means.
+The general definition of the Fréchet mean (which includes the possibility of weighting observations) can be used to derive weighted versions for all of the above types of means.

+For the arithmetic mean, the xi are assigned weights wi.
+Then, the Fréchet variances and the Fréchet mean are defined as: